Singapore Airlines and SilkAir Flight Schedules - February to May 2021

 SIA, SilkAir and Scoot customers can transit through Singapore Changi Airport from approved points to destinations in the SIA Group network currently operated by SIA, SilkAir or Scoot.
-Please note that due to regulatory requirements, transfers to destinations in Mainland China are currently not allowed.

 Transit flights through Singapore are only for outbound journeys from the list of approved cities.
 Passengers will not be able to transit from other points in the SIA Group network through Singapore into these cities.